Assignments: 16 original photos in 8 categories

 - Emulate the artist — Shoot in the style of a famous photographer.

-EC: News events on campus submitted to student media.
+EC: News events on campus submitted to student or professional media.
 Not just photos, but also names and context of photos.

 How these are graded: